Diploma in Landscape Design & Horticulture (N57)

 United States

 You can enrol in many relevant certification courses that are offered by the Centre for Urban Greenery and Ecology to further develop your expertise in the landscape industry.
-There are also relevant programmes organised by the National Parks Board and the Singapore Institute of Landscape Architects that you can join to stay current with industry practices.
+You can also stay current with industry practices by attending relevant programmes organised by the National Parks Board and the Singapore Institute of Landscape Architects.

 Emelia Quek